Enel may join TAP pipeline project for Azeri gas

 Asked if such projects included the Trans Adriatic Pipeline (TAP) Conti said "of course."

-Europe is keen on getting access to Azeri gas to help reduce dependence on existing suppliers which include Russia.

-TAP is co-led by Statoil.
-Its other stakeholders are Swiss EGL EGL.S and Germany's E.ON Ruhrgas EOMGn.DE.

-The project plans to build a 520 km gas pipeline that will connect Greece with Italy via Albania and the Adriatic Sea.
+TAP -- controlled by Norway's Statoil (STL.OL), Swiss EGL EGL.S, and Germany's E.ON Ruhrgas EOMGn.DE -- plans to build a 520 kilometre gas pipeline that will connect Greece with Italy via Albania and the Adriatic Sea.

-Italy has so far backed a rival pipeline project known as ITGI, in which Edison EDN.MI, Greece's government-controlled DEPA and Turkey's Botas are partners.
+Italy had backed a rival pipeline project known as ITGI, in which Edison EDN.MI, Greece's government-controlled DEPA and Turkey's Botas are partners.

-But that plan hit a major obstacle earlier this year when the Shah Deniz II consortium chose the TAP project as a possible route, should it decide on Italy as the destination for its gas.
+But that plan hit a major obstacle earlier this year when the Shah Deniz II consortium, operated by BP (BP.L), chose the TAP project as possible route to transport Azeri gas to Italy.

 The Italian government and Edison have since said they remain committed to ITGI.

-Another contender is the Nabucco pipeline project, which would transport central Asian gas into Europe via Turkey, Bulgaria, Romania and Hungary into Austria and western Europe.
+Another contender to boost Europe's gas supplies is the Nabucco pipeline project which would transport central Asian gas into Europe via Turkey, Bulgaria, Romania and Hungary into Austria and western Europe.

-But critics say that the 32 bcm Nabucco project, estimated at a development cost of over $12 billion (7 billion pounds), is too expensive and too big to be viable, and that the project must downsize if it is to be chosen.

 Europe's gas sector is moving towards development of integrated distribution networks aimed at increasing security of supply, diversification of sources, and flexibility.